Photo: Krzysztof Golik / Wikimedia Commons

 The Low Season Revelation

-The November–February Florence: Zero queues at the Uffizi and Accademia (walk-in available on most weekdays), the extraordinary winter markets (the extraordinary Christmas market on the Piazza Santissima Annunziata, the most atmospheric in Tuscany), and the extraordinary culinary season (the extraordinary white truffle season — October–December, the most extraordinary ingredient in Italian cuisine, the extraordinary Tuscan ribollita (the extraordinary winter vegetable and bread soup), and the extraordinary Chianti Classico harvest (September–October).
+The November–February Florence: Walk-in access to the Uffizi and Accademia on most weekdays, atmospheric winter markets (the Christmas market on Piazza Santissima Annunziata is among the best in Tuscany), and a strong culinary season — white truffle season runs October–December, Tuscan ribollita (winter vegetable and bread soup) is at its best, and the Chianti Classico harvest runs September–October.

 Month Summary Table